Colorado legislature will convene to address skyrocketing property costs | KRDO

 The Associated Press/Report for America

-DENVER (AP) — The Colorado General Assembly will meet in a special session to address soaring home values and the consequent spikes in property taxes.
-The legislative session, which Colorado Gov. Jared Polis announced Thursday, follows a resounding defeat for a ballot measure in Tuesday’s election that attempted to address the problem over the next decade.
-Legislators will reconvene Nov.
-17 to figure out how to quell property tax bills that could rise as much as 40%.
-The last several years have brought the steepest rise in home values nationwide in decades.
+DENVER (AP) — Colorado Gov. Jared Polis hoisted a red baseball bat and smashed emergency glass Thursday in a silly demonstration for a very real crisis — Colorado homeowners are looking down the barrel of a potential 40% jump in property tax bills.

+After a ballot measure meant to quell soaring property taxes failed in Tuesday’s election, Polis turned to the emergency option of calling a special legislative session to begin Nov.
+17 with the goal of providing homeowners relief before the year is out and many are stuck with unaffordable property tax bills.

+Colorado’s situation isn’t unique.
+The last several years brought the steepest rise in home values nationwide in decades.
 The consequent hike in property taxes threatens seniors on fixed incomes and families struggling to afford their mortgage payments.

+“The cost of inaction is too high,” Polis said at a press conference, the red bat lying on the floor behind him.

+The Colorado proposition that floundered in Tuesday’s election would have limited property tax increases over the next decade in part by pulling money from the state’s one-of-a-kind tax refund, known as the Taxpayer’s Bill of Rights, or TABOR.
+The refund system caps the amount of tax revenue Colorado can take in, requiring the surplus be returned to taxpayers.